camillecochener/camillecochener.github.io/index.md

 </p>

 <p>
-My full resume is available here, as well as more details about each of my previous experiences here.
+My full resume is available <a href="assets/files/CV_CamilleCOCHENER_EN.pdf">here</a>, as well as more details about each of my previous experiences here.
 </p>

 <p>